dice-group/LIMES/limes-core/manual/user_manual.md

 if not set, the default value for each parameter will used be will

-## Example of a Configuration File
+## Example of a Configuration Files
 The following shows the whole configuration file for LIMES explicated in the sections above.

     <?xml version="1.0" encoding="UTF-8" standalone="no"?>